sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) include designing for cloud mobility and developing exit strategies to avoid vendor lock-in.
 Open standards and OSS can give ESDC and the GC a chance to create and maintain an independent digital approach and stay in control of its processes, its information and its technology, because:

-- open standards and OSS are independent of companies and countries - minimises the risk of vendor lock-in and political or trade disputes;
+- open standards and OSS are independent of companies and countries - minimizes the risk of vendor lock-in and political or trade disputes;
 - open collaboration is the leading model and provides the most flexible platform for software development at the digital frontier, from cloud, blockchain, high-performance computing and artificial intelligence to the internet of things;
 - leveraging open standards and OSS, ESDC can devise an approach to cloud computing and software-as-a-service (SaaS) that balances advantages and risks;
 - being open and working in the open promotes trust in the ESDC and the GC;
-- open standards and OSS enables ESDC to invest in Canada's independent and competitive position in these technology areas - focus on an open, decentralised information society that supports Canadian actors and fiscal fairness; and
+- open standards and OSS enables ESDC to invest in Canada's independent and competitive position in these technology areas - focus on an open, decentralized information society that supports Canadian actors and fiscal fairness; and
-- open standards and OSS makes decentralised, federated services possible for independent audit by allowing ESDC to build solutions that are in harmony with the commitment of the GC to govern in a positive, open and collaborative way as well as the [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049): Respect for Democracy, Respect for People, Integrity, Stewardship and Excellence.
+- open standards and OSS makes decentralized, federated services possible for independent audit by allowing ESDC to build solutions that are in harmony with the commitment of the GC to govern in a positive, open and collaborative way as well as the [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049): Respect for Democracy, Respect for People, Integrity, Stewardship and Excellence.

 ### Implementing the Policy on Service and Digital